|Benjamin Godfrey House|

 New Englanders led the second wave of Godfrey settlers.
 Nathan and Latty Scarritt were temperate, hardworking, devout Methodist farmers who recruited like-minded neighbors.
 Five years after the Scarritts settled in Godfrey, an influx of eastern businessmen developed nearby Alton’s riverfront.
 The Yankee businessmen looked to Godfrey as Alton’s chief source of natural resources and agricultural goods.
 By 1833, Alton and Godfrey were joined economically, but local settlers were deeply divided by social issues—especially by the issue of slavery.

-The Rocky Fork area in Godfrey was a refuge for runaway slaves.
+The small settlement of the Rocky Fork area in Godfrey may be the oldest and largest Underground Railroad site in the state of Illinois.
+Rocky Fork was a refuge for runaway slaves.
 Courageous African-Americans risked their lives to escape slavery, then continued to reach back to help others gain freedom.
-Native Americans provided protection and refuge to runaways until the close of the War of 1812.
+Indians provided protection and refuge to runaways until the close of the War of 1812.
 White “Friends to Humanity,” acting in response to their antislavery beliefs, also assisted slaves.
 In 1828, with the protection and assistance of Don Alonzo Spaulding and his family, Rocky Fork became a large scale Underground Railroad station.
 Operated by both blacks and whites, the station drew fugitive slaves from Southern Illinois, Missouri, Kentucky, and Tennessee.
 The history of Rocky Fork presents a compelling, multi-racial effort that spanned decades.

 Benjamin Godfrey, the man for whom Godfrey is named, has long been a subject of local speculation.
 Was he a hardened pirate with ties to the infamous Jean Lafitte?
 Or, was he a pious and humble businessman with a passion for reform?
 The former New England sea captain came to the area in 1832 with $50,000.
 As a partner in the successful freight-forwarding firm of Godfrey, Gilman & Company, he quickly expanded his fortune.
 He built the first church in Alton, a mansion in Godfrey, and the first women’s college west of the Allegheny Mountains.
 Yet, when asked about his past, Godfrey would only say: “It would make a novel.”
 Benjamin Godfrey’s reticence concealed his past involvement in the domestic slave trade.
 By 1835, he and his partner were among the most successful businessmen in Illinois.
 In alliance with others, Godfrey embarked on a phenomenal array of economic development and philanthropic reform projects.
 By 1838, Godfrey had an interest in land, stock companies, lead mines, smelting equipment, steamships, and the proposed Alton-Shelbyville Railroad.
 Lower Alton was the scene of a commercial empire that was projected to rival St. Louis.